datfinesoul/dormant-ninja-site/drafts/2021-05-10-why-terraform.md

 ### Confidence via dependency management and versioning.

 Because Terraform is declarative in nature, the configuration files (`.tf` files) can be split up in any you choose inside the workspace.

+### Terraform Pros

+- Existing infrastructure can be imported/adapted
+- Great you want to manage infrastructure on multiple providers
+- Support for infrastructure modules offering easier repeatability
+- Dry runs via plans
+- State management is left to the user
+- HCL is very readable
+- The providers seems updated very frequently and are sometimes even ahead of native providers like cloudformation, etc.
+- Great community support

+### Terraform Cons

+- State management is left to the user, and needs to be guarded
+- Supports HCL and JSON, but no conversion tools between the two.
+- Rollbacks can only be accomplished via a version control system, and are not part of the deployment/upgrade process
+- The platform hasn't reached 1.0 yet
+- Terraform itself, doesn't have any user/team management built in, so either Terraform Cloud or another comparable platform would have to be used.